 Compare this to traditional answering services at $500-800/month or hiring a receptionist at $2,900/month.
 Even premium AI answering saves 60-90%.

-What's the cheapest AI answering service that actually works?
+What's the most cost-effective AI answering service?

 Can affordable AI answering services integrate with my existing tools?